ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 		void say_hello()     //  Works, but less explicit — avoid in new code void say_hello(void) // Best practice
 	```
-In old C code, `()` without void means *“this function takes an unspecified number of arguments”*, which can cause confusion.
+In old C code, `()` without void means *"this function takes an unspecified number of arguments"*, which can cause confusion.

 1. **Trying to return a value from a void function**